'Decoration Day': The South Honors Its Dead

 It's Memorial Day weekend, and as Americans prepare to mark the holiday, rural communities in the south have been gathering to clean and decorate cemeteries.
 It's a longstanding tradition known as Decoration Day.
 And as NPR's Paul Brown reports, a folklorist research indicates that it could be the predecessor to this weekend's commemorations.

-Mr. ALAN JABBOUR (Author, "Decoration Day in the Mountains"): But on that day, everybody who's connected to each other and to the people underground convene and have in effect a religious service in the cemetery.
+ALAN JABBOUR: But on that day, everybody who's connected to each other and to the people underground convene and have in effect a religious service in the cemetery.

 BROWN: And Jabbour says there's more than that - a picnic-style dinner on the ground and gospel music.